xd009642/streamer-template/doc/02_audio_decoding.md

 For different resamplers a different testing strategy has to be considered, comparing resampled audio can be unreasonably hard!
 Resamplers can do all manner of things to make audio try to sound better or run faster.
-An example is some resampling algorithms utilise dithering (application of low altitude noise).
-When decreasing the fidelity of audio dithering can reduce the presence of quantisation noise and the audio equivalent of JPEG blocking artefacts.

 Additionally, while upsampling is being allowed in this project, you may want to deny users that ability.
 If you have models that are trained on audio of a